Roy Radin: Career

 Throughout the 1970s, Radin's company Roy Radin Enterprises had multiple shows running at the same time.
 The tours were creatively financed, always showing as sold out but sometimes sparsely attended.
 Tickets were often sold as benefits for handicapped children, police officers, fire fighters or local causes.
 Advertisements by local communities were purchased in the souvenir magazine distributed at the venue.
 The financing was investigated by New York state Attorney General Louis Lefkowitz in 1975 after he found that only 27% of the funds were going to one of the attributed charities.
+The investigations were dropped, after Radin had made charitable payments to the New York Police Department.

 Radin expanded his shows to concentrate not only on comedy revues but also musical acts largely consisting of fading 1950s and 1960s performers.
 The performances were often in poorly equipped high school auditoriums and gymnasiums requiring lengthy bus rides.
-Musical performers included The Ink Spots, The Drifters, Eddie Fisher, Barbara McNair, Tiny Tim, The Serendipity Singers, The Shirelles, The Marvelettes and Danny & the Juniors.
+Musical performers included The Ink Spots, The Drifters, Eddie Fisher, The Ronettes, Dick Haymes, Barbara McNair, Tiny Tim, The Serendipity Singers, The Shirelles, The Marvelettes and Danny & the Juniors.

 In April 1980, actress Melonie Haller claimed that she had been beaten and raped during a party hosted by Radin at his Southampton, New York home, and that the events had been filmed.
 Radin countered that Haller had willingly taken part in sadomasochistic sex games.
 He was charged with menacing Haller, criminal possession of LSD and cocaine, and illegal possession of a handgun.
 Radin pleaded guilty to the weapon possession and the other charges were dropped.
 He was fined $1,000 and given three years' probation on the weapons charge.
 Businessman Robert McKeage IV, also in attendance at the party, plead guilty to assaulting Haller and was sentenced to 30 days in jail.
+The cameraman of the alleged sex tape was later found shot dead with his girlfriend.